ernestog27/ml-journey/README.md

 # 🚀 ML Journey

-Documenting my path from learning to becoming a **Machine Learning Engineer / Data Scientist**.
+Documenting my path from learning to becoming a **Machine Learning Engineer**.
 This repo contains projects, code, and results as I practice and build up my skills.

 ---